A contract of employment exists as soon as an applicant accepts your offer of a job.

 - Identify them as 'non-contractual benefits' in the written statement.
 Explicitly state that you reserve the right to alter or withdraw them.

 - If employees come to have 'reasonable' expectations of receiving a benefit, an employment tribunal or court is likely to interpret it as a contractual entitlement.

-- It is good practice to give notice of your intention to withdraw or alter any benefits, and to discuss your plans with employees.
+- It is good practice to give reasonable notice of your intention to withdraw or alter any benefits, and to discuss your plans with employees.

-- It is advisable to follow the Acas Code of Practice.
+- It is advisable to follow the Acas code of practice.

 - Make it plain you intend to be consistent in dealing with problems, but reserve the right to enter the discipline process at different stages, depending on the offence.

 - Give some examples of how offences might be handled, but make it plain they are only examples.

 5. Common issues